javimosch/indep-bauges-web/docs/admin-mode.md

 Click "Apply Filters" to update the view based on your selections.
 The filtering functionality is implemented in the `applyAuditFilters()` and `resetAuditFilters()` functions in `src/scripts/admin.js`.
 The server-side filtering is handled by the audit endpoint in `src/server.js`, which applies the filters to the MongoDB query.

+## Script & Style Injections

+The admin interface includes a script and style injection system that allows administrators to add custom JavaScript or CSS to the website without modifying code files.
+This is useful for adding analytics scripts, custom styles, or other third-party integrations.

+### Accessing the Injections Manager

+1. Click the "Script & Style Injections" button in the admin bar
+2. View the list of existing injections or create new ones

+### Creating a New Injection

+1. Click "Add New Injection" in the injections manager
+2. Fill out the form:
+   - **Name**: A descriptive name for the injection (e.g., "Google Analytics")
+   - **Type**: Select between "script" (JavaScript) or "style" (CSS)
+   - **Injection Location**: Choose where to inject the code:
+     - **Before Body Close**: End of the HTML body (recommended for most scripts)
+     - **Before Head Close**: End of the HTML head (for styles or scripts that need to load early)
+   - **Code**: The actual JavaScript or CSS code to inject
+3. Click "Save Injection"

+### Managing Injections

+For each injection, you can:

+- **Edit**: Modify the injection's name, type, location, or code
+- **Activate/Deactivate**: Toggle whether the injection is active without deleting it
+- **Delete**: Permanently remove the injection

+### System vs. User Injections

+- **System Injections**: Created by the system or plugins and cannot be edited or deleted by users (marked as "system" origin)
+- **User Injections**: Created by admin users and can be fully managed

+### Implementation Details

+Injections are implemented using the following components:

+- MongoDB model defined in `src/models/Injection.js`
+- DB utilities in `src/db/injection.js`
+- API endpoints in `src/server.js` under `/api/injections`
+- Frontend management interface in `src/scripts/admin-injections.js`

+All injections have unique IDs and include attributes to prevent duplicate injections when the page is loaded.

 ## Security Considerations

 The admin mode includes several security features: